 Seqwater is committed to maintaining accurate records required under the active conditions of approval pertaining to the operation of NPI Stage 2.
 These records will be made available to the Department upon request.
-Currently records of all activities associated or relevant to these conditions of approval have been maintained.
+Currently records of all activities associated or relevant to these conditions of approval have been maintained, except for valid flow volume and level data from Coles Crossing, which was unable to be collected for the duration of the reporting period due to instrument failure, as outlined in Section 2.6.
+Substitute data was obtained from an alternate location (Dagun Pocket alert station), downstream on the Mary river.